-Winter makes for a wonderful time to visit the Outer Banks with friends, for a romantic rendezvous, a trip with Mom or as a solo adventure, as the emptier beaches will feel like your own private sanctuary and temperatures hover in the comfortable 50s.
-Beach bonfires are permitted on many of the islands, and although some shops and restaurants close for the slow season, plenty of delicious options remain open.
+Winter makes for a wonderful time to visit the Outer Banks with friends, for a romantic rendezvous or as a solo adventure, as the emptier beaches will feel like your own private sanctuary and temperatures hover in the comfortable 50s.
+Beach bonfires are permitted on many of the islands, and although some shops and restaurants close for the offseason, plenty of delicious options remain open.
 Try Duck Donuts in Kill Devil Hills – a local phenomenon born in Duck that has taken over much of the East Coast.
-Of course, high-quality seafood reigns supreme in North Carolina’s barrier islands at places like The Blue Point, with a commitment to sourcing all their seafood locally, or the charming Roadside Bar & Grill, known for their oyster roasts, quality cocktails and fun vibe inside a cottage-esque building (Thursday-Monday only in the offseason).
+Of course, high-quality seafood reigns supreme in North Carolina’s barrier islands at places such as The Blue Point, with a commitment to sourcing all its seafood locally.
+Or the charming Roadside Bar & Grill, known for its oyster roasts, quality cocktails and fun vibe inside a cottage-esque building.

-The chance to view the majestic wild horses of Corolla will certainly soothe your mind and soul in profound ways, and that will pair perfectly with the winter spa treatments at Sanderling Resort, specifically created to help you destress after the busy holiday season.
-Try the Journey to Solitude, an antioxidant-rich body scrub coined “the ultimate reboot” that includes a massage afterward.
-Or soak in the resort’s Sweet Birch-infused baths inspired by Native American traditions that’s followed with a couples massage.
-And if one of the 80-minute, year-round treatments catches your eye, you’ll receive a complimentary seaweed and mint foot rescue or a beeswax and sandalwood hand rescue manicure throughout January.
+The chance to view the majestic wild horses of Corolla will certainly soothe your mind and soul in profound ways, and that will pair perfectly with the winter spa treatments at Sanderling Resort, specifically created to help you de-stress after the busy holiday season.
+Try the Ocean Renewal, a bamboo body scrub followed by an aromatherapy soak that also includes a face and scalp massage.
+Or kick off those shoes for a seasonal salt soak.

-For your lodging, choose between Sanderling’s hotel rooms or vacation home rentals to fully immerse yourself in all this luxurious resort has to offer: a concierge beach experience, Adventure Planners and four on-site dining options – including what’s considered the Outer Banks’ best breakfast at the Lifesaving Station Restaurant (think duck sausage hash, surfer’s omelet made with goat cheese and lime creme, or pumpkin-spiced waffles with white chocolate mousse).
-Or try your hand at winter camping for the ultimate destresser at Cape Hatteras KOA – cabins optional – or Kitty Hawk RV Park and pick up fresh, locally caught goodies at one of Duck’s many local seafood markets to grill.
+For your lodging, choose between Sanderling’s hotel rooms or vacation home rentals to fully immerse yourself in all this luxurious resort has to offer: a concierge beach experience, Adventure Planners and three on-site dining options – including what’s considered the Outer Banks’ best breakfast at the Lifesaving Station Restaurant (try the surfer’s omelet made with goat cheese and lime creme, or pecan waffles with maple butter).
+Or try your hand at winter camping for the ultimate de-stresser at Cape Hatteras/Outer Banks KOA Resort – cabins optional – or Kitty Hawk RV Park and pick up fresh, locally caught goodies at one of Duck’s many local seafood markets.

 Pair an award-winning spa experience with Charlotte's nightlife

-Sometimes what you need to feel rejuvenated is a day of pampering at a fabulous spa coupled with a fun night out on the town, so perhaps you and your sweetie both indulge in the winter spa treatments available at The Spa at Ballantyne Charlotte (valid through Feb.
-28).
-Bring on the luxe with the 24K Golden Glow Therapy, which promises intense relaxation, firmer skin and a radiant glow.
-Or embrace the smells of the season with a cranberry orange-scented mani, pedi, massage or deep conditioning treatment – unless you feel like splurging on one of their signature packages such as the Carolina Lavender Escape or Time Together Retreat.
+Sometimes what you need to feel rejuvenated is a day of pampering at a fabulous spa coupled with a fun night out on the town, so indulge in the winter spa treatments available at The Spa at Ballantyne Charlotte.
+Embrace the scents of the season with the EnchantMint mani, pedi, massage or full body exfoliation – unless you feel like splurging on one of the signature treatments such as the Carolina Lavender massage or body wrap.

-After your revitalizing treatment, slip into one of Ballantyne’s dry bars, The Daily Details Beauty Bar or 1890 Blow Dry Bar.
+After your revitalizing treatment, get expert assistance with a shampoo and blowout at the spa.
 Once you’ve beautified, it’s time to hit the town, and a progressive dinner through the Queen City will surely make your heart (and taste buds) sing.
-Start with bar bites – falafel, fritto misto or BBQ pimento dip – at The Ballantyne’s Gallery Bar alongside the daily selected whiskey flights chosen from an impressive collection of more than 200 whiskeys.
-Then belly up at Bad Daddy’s Burger Bar, a hip gastropub with unique, handcrafted burgers topped with ingredients like shoestring fries, an over-easy egg and rosemary ham, or fried mozzarella, tomato jam and garlic mayo.
+Start with bar bites – crab cakes, a meat and cheese board, or truffle fries – at The Ballantyne’s Gallery Bar alongside the daily selected whiskey flights chosen from an impressive collection of more than 200 whiskeys.
+Then belly up at Foxcroft Wine Co., a relaxed wine bar where menu items range from mixed nuts to juicy burgers to short ribs.
 Wrap up your tasting tour of Charlotte’s Ballantyne neighborhood at Hazelnuts Creperie for dessert crepes, or go to Zinicola for espresso and authentic Italian desserts like chocolate panna cotta or vanilla-filled cannolis.

-During your jaunt through Charlotte, ensure you clear some time to brewery or bar hop through Uptown, South End or NoDa, or peruse the calendar for AvidXchange Music Factory, a huge entertainment complex with a variety of acts performing simultaneously each week.
+During your jaunt through Charlotte, clear some time to brewery or bar hop through Uptown, South End or NoDa, or peruse the calendar at AvidXchange Music Factory, a huge entertainment complex with a variety of acts performing simultaneously each week.
 Need to stop and smell the roses a bit more to complement your spa day?
-Visit UNC Charlotte Botanical Gardens, take a walking tour in the historic Fourth Ward or admire Charlotte’s legendary urban tree canopy as you bike, jog or stroll through Freedom Park.
+Visit Rosie's Coffee and Wine Garden, take a walking tour in the historic Fourth Ward or admire Charlotte’s legendary urban tree canopy as you stroll through Freedom Park.

 Find upscale elegance and pampering in Highlands

 For the ultimate mountain getaway that will certainly soothe whatever ails you, head to the Highlands and Cashiers area, nestled within the Appalachian Mountains and Nantahala National Forest.
-You’ve probably heard by now how powerful forest bathing can be – with doctors even prescribing time in nature to frazzled patients – so hit the area's most popular hiking trails, including Whiteside Mountain, Sunset Rock and Satulah Mountain, or hope for frozen waterfalls when you seek out Dry Falls, Bridal Veil and Glen Falls trails.
+You’ve probably heard by now how powerful forest bathing can be – with doctors even prescribing time in nature to frazzled patients – so hit one of the area's hiking trails like Whiteside Mountain, Sunset Rock and Satulah Mountain, or hope for frozen waterfalls when you seek out Dry Falls, Bridal Veil and Glen Falls trails.

 Lake Glenville offers another way to submerge yourself in the natural beauty of Western North Carolina.
 Paddle, fish or walk along the shore when you’ll have much of the water to yourself.
-Between your outdoor fun, be sure to enjoy a meal at Wild Thyme Gourmet to nibble on warm brie served with maple syrup, luscious lump crab Filo purses, or shrimp and tasso linguine.
+Between your outdoor fun, be sure to enjoy a meal at Wild Thyme Gourmet to nibble on warm brie served with maple syrup, luscious lump crab fillo purses, or shrimp and tasso linguine.
 Plenty of warm, savory sandwiches are available for lunch, too, along with a huge wine list.
-Or check out Cyprus, the award-winning international restaurant inspired by a variety of traditional cuisines and peasant food composed of ingredients from their partner farm, Marker Mountain Farms.
-Weather permitting, head up to the rooftop and enjoy a cocktail with a view of Highland’s Main Street.
-Enjoy hitting the slopes to escape your day-to-day?
-Sapphire Valley Ski Area sits just 23 minutes northeast of Highlands.
+Enjoy hitting the slopes to escape your day to day?
+Sapphire Valley Ski Area sits just under a half-hour northeast of Highlands.